-Each member of the ensemble (a preexisting group with 3-7 members) is required to submit the Oberlin Conservatory Application for Admission (application link active by September 1).
+Each member of the ensemble (a preexisting group with 3-7 members) is required to submit the Oberlin Conservatory Application for Admission.
 The deadline for receipt of the application is December 1.
 Additional application requirements are listed below:

 - Transcripts for each member of the ensemble

 - Three references for the ensemble (letters not required, ensure the same references are used on all members’ applications)

 - Ensemble biography, artistic statement for the ensemble, and the ensemble repertoire list (to be submitted as part of the application, lead member only)

 - Sample paper-length academic musical writing from each member of the ensemble.
 This should be a substantial paper from an undergraduate upper level Music Theory or Music History class.

 - Theory diagnostic exam (to be administered at the audition site)

 - Test scores not required but TOEFL is set at 100 for non-native speakers

 - Sample video recording, ideally from a live performance.
 This will not be used as a screening as much as to represent how the group presents itself.

 The sample video recording can be submitted via digital upload to the Audition and Screening Dropbox, available on the Applicant Portal after submission of the Application for Admission.